zzzprojects/docs/entityframework.net/pages/querying-data/lazy-loading.md

 Lazy loading is enabled by default, but you can disable lazy loading for a particular entity or a context.

- - Do not make a navigational property virtual, if you want to turn off lazy loading for a particular property.
+ - Do not make a navigation property virtual, if you want to turn off lazy loading for a particular property.
  - If you want to turn off lazy loading for all entities in the context, set its configuration property to false.

 ```csharp